MicrosoftEdge/MSEdgeExplainers/Notifications/notifications_actions_customization.md

 ![call_teams_notification](https://user-images.githubusercontent.com/80070607/180506585-73f05e29-5676-4686-88dc-bd2fa05b8e6d.png)
 *Figure 1: Calling notification scenario.*

-We would like to propose an extension to the [Notifications API](https://notifications.spec.whatwg.org/) standard for incoming call scenarios to allow the notification action buttons to be customized and also allow the application to play a custom ringtone.
+We would like to propose an extension to the [Notifications API](https://notifications.spec.whatwg.org/) standard for incoming call scenarios to allow the notification action buttons to be customized and also allow the application to play a ringtone.
 This capability would make the incoming call notifications, which may require a faster immediate response, clearly distinguishable from the others to the user and would also contribute to increasing accessibility on the Web.
-Moreover, apps would still be able to use their trademark ringtones on the web and users would be capable of identifying the calling app just by listening to it.

 ## Goals